The Family of

 C. Jewell Griffin: She was born on September 30, 1910 near Salado, Texas.
 She married Hubert Johnny Elsik on September 8, 1934 in Temple, Texas in Bell county.
 He was born on February 3, 1908 in Burleson county, Texas.
 He was a public school administrator; they have resided in Snook, Amarillo, Killeen, and Houston, Texas.
 He was an instructor at Air Cor during World War II.
 He is a member of the Christian church.
 He died on February 24, 1963 in a Houston hospital and is buried at Memorial Oaks cemetery in Houston.
 His parents were John F. Elsik and Teresa Kocurek.
 Jewell's occupation was that of a registered nurse.
 She was an Episcopalian in 1979, but later became Methodist.
 They had children.

-D. LaRena Griffin ("Rena"): She was born on August 15, 1914 near Salado, Texas in Bell county.
-She married Carl Alfred Shine ("Alfred") on May 25, 1935 at the Everett Boarding House in Teague, Texas.
+D. LaRena Griffin ("Rena"): She was born on August 15, 1914 near Salado, Texas in Milam county.
+She married Carl Alfred Shine ("Alfred") on May 25, 1935 (6) at the Everett Boarding House in Teague, Texas (Freestone county).
 He was born on April 24, 1914 in Belton, Texas.
 He was a telegraph operator by occupation and Methodist by faith.
 His parents were James Edmond Shine and Ella Kirchner.
-Alfred had another wife named Lucille Barach.
 Rena was also Methodist and a telegraph employee.
-She died on March 22, 1985 in Waco, Texas and was buried on March 25th in Waco Memorial Park.
-They had children.
+She died on March 22, 1985 in Waco, Texas (McLennan county) and was buried on March 25th in Waco Memorial Park.
+They had three children:

 E. Georgia Ruth Griffin ("Georgia"): She was born on February 24, 1924 in Val Verde, Texas.
 She married Arnold Roen; they met when she worked at the Air Force base in Waco,Texas.
 Georgia later worked at the Registrar's office at Mary Hardin Baylor College, which helped pay for their children's education.
 Georgia was a musician, did oil painting, and was a housewife.
 For a period of time, Georgia worked for Glenn Blair at his office at Hill Top Courts; she had a desk in the back room of his office and helped with bookkeeping.
 The death of Carol, her youngest child, was very difficult for her.
 They are Baptist by faith and attend First Baptist Church in Belton, Texas.
 Georgia died at the end of 2016; her funeral was at First Baptist Church in Belton, Texas where she and Arnold were very active.
 It was stated at this service that they had written down their life story for their family.
 Craig Pearson spoke at the service.
 The Pearsons were Swedes and the Roens were Norwegian.
 Arnold and Mr. Pearson would "go at it" all the time in fun with a twinkle in their eyes.
 Pastor Andy Davis said that one of Georgia's most memorable quotes regarding Arnold was, "Don't get him started".
 Arnold had a great sense of humor, was a wonderful storyteller, and a great mechanic/ handyman.